 It’s best to write a business plan for your new sector.
 Keeping your fingers crossed and hoping for the best rarely works.
 Agree it with your manager and then use it – it will keep you focused.

-At GSR2R we really take the time to find out how are candidates recruit so we can advise them on what they would suit best.
+At GSR2R we really take the time to find out how our candidates recruit so we can advise them on what they would suit best.

 If you’d like to hear more advice/tips you can contact GSR2R, London’s recruitment to recruitment specialists on 020 3889 1670 or at firstname.lastname@example.org